AStange12/ai-final-agent-gaslight/README.md

 - **pixi.lock** – Lock file that ensures consistent environment builds across machines.
 - **README.md** – This file.
 Contains the overview, setup instructions, and file guide.

+---

 **Note:** This project is still a work in progress.
-While it includes all core components intended for the final submission, further refinements, enhancements, and polish are ongoing beyond the grading deadline.
+While it includes all core components required for the final submission, additional refinements and enhancements are ongoing beyond the grading deadline.
+These improvements aim to strengthen it as a strong portfolio piece, but also, in hopes for it to be a useful reference and teaching aid for COMP 255 and similar AI-focused courses in the future.